morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 imageDescription: Drake, SZA, and dissonance
 images:
   - images/blog/unjazz_lg.jpg
-description: "Artists like Drake and singers like SZA have invented new ways of treating harmonic and melodic dissonance.
-I call it \"unjazz\"!"
+summary: "Part two of our investigation into the harmonic and melodic adventures we call unjazz, featuring Rihanna, Drake, SZA, Doja Cat, and so much more."
-summary: "Artists like Drake and singers like SZA have invented new ways of treating harmonic and melodic dissonance.
+description: "Artists like Drake, SZA, and Rihanna have invented new ways of treating harmonic and melodic dissonance.
 I call it \"unjazz\"!"
 tags:
   - music analysis
   - music theory